The effect of JWST/NIRSpec data reduction on the retrieval of WASP-39b atmospheric properties

 To do so, we have structured the text as follows.
-In Sect. \ref{sec:Data} we present the set of spectral data used in this work.
+In Sect. \ref{sec:Data}, we present the set of spectral data used in this work.
 We briefly explore the different processing steps that can turn into different spectral characteristics for all of them.
-In Sect. \ref{sec:Methodology} we show how we model the atmosphere of the planet and how we perform our retrievals based on Bayesian inference.
-In Sect. \ref{sec:Results} we compare and discuss the retrieval differences obtained and in Sect. \ref{sec:Conclusions} we summarize the main conclusions of this work and how they relate to previous works.
+In Sect. \ref{sec:Methodology}, we show how we model the atmosphere of the planet and how we perform our retrievals based on Bayesian inference.
+In Sect. \ref{sec:Results}, we compare and discuss the retrieval differences obtained.
+In Sect. \ref{sec:Conclusions}, we summarise the main conclusions of this work and how they are related to previous works.